Transparency Statement 2018

 The firm is an accredited training office with the ICAEW, the Association of Certified Chartered Accountants and the Association of Accounting Technicians.
 The progress of students studying for their professional qualifications with these and other bodies (for example, the Chartered Institute of Taxation) is carefully monitored, with each student being closely supported.

-The firm’s procedures for engagements are set out in comprehensive manuals developed by the firm.
-In respect of audit and assurance engagements we use proprietary audit programmes and have developed our own programmes for specialist audits.
+The firm’s procedures for engagements are set out in professional standards notes developed by the firm.
+In respect of audit and assurance engagements, the firm uses proprietary audit programmes which have been developed with the firm’s own programmes for specialist audits, including the statutory audits of PIEs.

-All professional work is subject to review by managers and partners, with clear guidelines laid down for second partner consultation and hot review and the use of external experts where required.
+All professional work is subject to review by managers, directors and partners, with clear guidelines laid down for second partner consultation, engagement quality control reviews, consultation with the compliance partners and the use of external experts where required.

-The results of the reviews, as well as those by the QAD, are used to inform improvements to our procedures and are fed into our internal training programme.
+The results of all internal and external quality control reviews are used to inform improvements to the firm’s policies and procedures and are also fed into the firm’s internal training programme.
 Where appropriate and considered necessary, the PSC will issue Quality Control Monitoring Alerts to bring to the attention of partners and staff any matters that need to be addressed.

 Statement of effectiveness

-Based on the results of the monitoring, we are satisfied that our quality control system is operating effectively to ensure that we comply with professional standards and deliver a quality service to our clients.
+Based on the results of the monitoring as referred to above, the firm is satisfied that its quality control system is operating effectively to ensure that the firm complies with all professional standards and delivers a quality service to clients.

 For and on behalf of PKF Littlejohn LLP